larapush/WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Larapush's "Unlimited Push Notifications" is a premium add-on exclusively available for the larapush pro panel.
+Larapush's "Push Notifications" is a premium add-on exclusively available for the larapush pro panel.
 With this add-on, users can easily configure larapush and send push notifications directly from WordPress, without any limitations.
 Additionally, this add-on also supports AMP.

 == Description ==

 LaraPush is a Lifetime Deal Product that allows you to collect unlimited subscribers, add unlimited websites and send unlimited push notifications.
 It is a self-hosted solution that allows you to send push notifications to your subscribers without any limitations.
 It also supports AMP.

-"Unlimited Push Notifications By Larapush" is a powerful add-on that allows users to effortlessly send push notifications from WordPress using larapush.
+"Push Notifications By Larapush" is a powerful add-on that allows users to effortlessly send push notifications from WordPress using larapush.

 This premium feature comes with unlimited push notification capabilities and support for AMP, making it a valuable tool for businesses looking to engage with their audience in real-time.